jbannick/hellokata-java/src/modules/hellomodulesjar/README.md

 To run this app on another computer:

-- You must have Java 9 installed on your destination computer
+- You must have Java 9 or later installed on your destination computer
 - Your destination computer can use any operating system that supports Java, not necessarily the same operating system you built on

 1. Create a destination location directory on your destination computer